 10% off selected video lessons by Ken Kolodner, and discounts on other relevant HD Homeland classes

-Lifetime Access Included!
-You will have a permanent library of theory
+Lifelong Access Included!
+You will have a permanent library of theory.

 A full year of email support for your questions by Mary Lynn, Simon the Sloth and Laurie..